bquast/WHO-Academy-Challenge-Round-1-Ron-Grahams-Game/README.md

 ## Attribution

-The game implementation is adapted from @aroques, the optimiser is based on Peter Norvig's AIMA code.
+The game implementation is adapted from Alec Roques, the optimiser is based on Peter Norvig's AIMA code.